 Helena Bonham Carter and Sacha Baron Cohen were hilarious.
 It’s really too bad they couldn’t have sung the roles the way they were meant to be sung, because it would have been so much funnier.

-The guys who played Enjolras and Grantaire (Marius’ friends) were very good singers with Broadway experience (and cute, too!–especially Enjolras).
+The guys who played Enjolras and Grantaire (Marius’ friends) were very good singers with Broadway experience.
 Because they had nothing holding them back musically, they were my favorite characters in the movie.

 Besides Gavroche.
 Who is always my favorite character in this show.
-And the boy they had playing him did a superb job.
+The boy they had playing him did a superb job.
 The young Cosette was pretty darn good, too.

 And let’s not forget the cameo appearance of the original Jean Valjean—Colm Wilkinson—as the Bishop.
 He’s gotten old, but it was lovely to see him in the movie.